dankamongmen/notcurses/USAGE.md

   return ncplane_resize(n, 0, 0, keepleny, keeplenx, 0, 0, ylen, xlen);
 }

-// Move this plane relative to the standard plane.
-It is an error to attempt to
+// Move this plane relative to the standard plane, or the plane to which it is
+// bound (if it is bound to a plane).
+It is an error to attempt to move the
-// move the standard plane.
+// standard plane.
 int ncplane_move_yx(struct ncplane* n, int y, int x);

-// Get the origin of this ncplane relative to the standard plane. void ncplane_yx(struct ncplane* n, int* restrict y, int* restrict x);
+// Get the origin of this plane relative to the standard plane, or the plane to
+// which it is bound (if it is bound to a plane). void ncplane_yx(const struct ncplane* n, int* restrict y, int* restrict x);

 // Return the dimensions of this ncplane. void ncplane_dim_yx(struct ncplane* n, int* restrict rows, int* restrict cols);